 The house is Jim’s own design built in 2005.
 Acting as general contractor he and a crew added every detail from the large picture windows in the living room to the light and airy kitchen.
-Since then Jim has been adding personal detail as the house evolves.
+Since then Jim has been adding personal details as the house evolves.
 Most recently he began experimenting with galvanized corrugated metal to accent a kitchen island and below his living room windows.

 Jim recorded his process from demolition to completion, adding pillars with granite and tile as well as the metal accents.

-To begin the DIY project he built out the sides of the kitchen bar with plywood and added the granite and tile pieces to frame the metal.
+To begin the DIY project, he first built out the sides of the kitchen bar with plywood and added the granite and tile pieces to frame the metal.
 The area was originally sheet rocked, which he ripped out so he could attach the pieces with the fasteners from Bridger Steel, instead of searching for studs.
 “It was a lot more work, but it was worthwhile to build out and start fresh,” explains Jim.

 “Metal fits in with any decor,” says Jim.
 “I wish I had known about it earlier.
 I would have planned things differently and used metal from the start.”

-Jim encourages others who want to try adding metal accents to their own homes.
+Jim encourages others who want to try adding metal accents to their own homes to work with Bridger Steel.
 “Anybody who’s looking forward to doing this project should come to Bridger Steel and get advice from the guys in the show room.”

 We are always happy to show anyone who is new to metal working how to add a touch of steel to a home.
 Read 5 ways to update your home with corrugated metal to get some inspiration for your next DIY project.